 The core way that MVP is delivered is through MVP mentors delivering sessions to younger pupils/students using the lesson plans provided.
-Whilst this can be delivered through various methods (for example classroom based, drama etc) the format and content students. of the lesson plans is an important element and should be followed.
-Sessions should be frequent enough to cover key topics and have a cumulative effect on it is the staff who lead the sessions as this has been the most successful approach given the needs of their
+Whilst this can be delivered through various methods (for example classroom based, drama etc) the format and content In one specialist school it is the staff who lead the sessions as this has been the most successful approach given the needs of their students.